-Ukraine’s Zelensky sacks security chief and prosecutor over ‘treason’ allegations
+Ukraine’s Zelensky sacks security chief and prosecutor in ‘treason’ purge

 Ahead of the EU talks, Mr Zelensky said Russia had used more than 3,000 cruise missiles to date and it was “impossible to count” the number of artillery and other strikes so far.

-Attacks have been frequently reported on residential buildings with thousands of civilians have been killed.
+Attacks have been frequently reported on residential buildings with thousands of civilians killed.
 More than six million have also been forced to flee Ukraine since the start of the invasion and eight million internally displaced, according to the United Nations.

 Ukraine and the West accuse Russian forces of war crimes, but Moscow rejects the charges and still calls it a military operation instead of an invasion.